 - Digital copies of each book for distribution to members of the small group.

 - A detailed Leader’s Guide which can be used by a group facilitator to walk the group through the session.

 - A PowerPoint slideshow which can be used with each weekly session to assist the leader/facilitator in moving the group through the session.

 - Participant handouts which can be sent to each group member before each weekly meeting

 The pricing of each package is based on the number of people in your small group.
-The first two available studies are based on these books:
+The available studies are based on these books: